Your quick guide to Sikh Weddings

 The Sherwani itself is a work of art, often intricately embroidered with exquisite patterns and motifs.
 These designs are a tribute to the rich heritage of Sikh culture and serve as a visual connection to the past.
 Whether adorned with floral patterns, geometric shapes, or other intricate detailing, the Sherwani is a symbol of the groom's appreciation for tradition and craftsmanship.

 The groom's turban, known as the safa, is another integral part of his attire.
 Tied with precision and care, the safa not only adds to the groom's regal appearance but also holds profound cultural significance.
-It is often adorned with a kalgi, a brooch or ornament that symbolizes the groom's commitment to his responsibilities as a husband and protector.
+It is often adorned with a kalgi, a brooch or ornament that symbolises the groom's commitment to his responsibilities as a husband and protector.
 The kalgi is a statement of honour, representing the groom's dedication to his bride and the new journey they are embarking upon together.

 The kirpan, a ceremonial sword, is yet another iconic element of the Sikh groom's attire.
-It is a symbol of valor and responsibility.
+It is a symbol of valour and responsibility.
 Worn by the groom, the kirpan signifies his readiness to protect and support his bride, his family, and his community.
 While it may seem unconventional to some, it holds deep spiritual and cultural meaning in Sikh tradition.

 The Sikh groom's attire is more than just clothing; it is a manifestation of his reverence for tradition, culture, and love.
-Every detail, from the Sherwani to the safa, the kalgi to the kirpan, is a reflection of his commitment and dedication to his bride and the enduring customs of Sikh Weddings.
+Every detail, from the Sherwani to the safa, the kalgi to the kirpan, is a reflection of his commitment and dedication to his bride and the enduring customs of Weddings.

-Sikh Wedding Customs
+Wedding Customs in Sikh

 Milni: A Joyous Union